buddyeorl/zipcode-city-distance-api/README.md

 you will get an Array of results, cities cover several zipcodes and the api will calculate the distance between each zipcode in the city and return an array of objects with the distances calculated.

-## Get a zip code info including cities covered by that zipcode:
+## Get zip code info including cities covered by that zipcode:
 /api/getInfo?zipcode={zipcode}

 queries: